socrse/rsecon23-unconference/README.md

 ### Reviewing and discussing proposed topics

 Review the [currently proposed topics](https://github.com/socrse/rsecon23-unconference/discussions/categories/topic-proposals) and join the discussion on any that look interesting to help shape the session proposal.
 Feel free to express your interest with the various emoji reactions GitHub offers.
-We will be using a Google form for the formal vote we will use to allocate unconference topics to each of the four sessions.
-Depending on the room size and the number of people who vote for each topic, we may be able to support anywhere from 1-4 topics per session.
+You will get an opportunity later to say which slot you actually want and are able to join in each of the four available session slots (see voting section below).

 ### Proposing a new topic for discussion